‘Geography is the subject which holds the key to our future’

 for research or revision

-Geography is increasingly popular as a choice at GCSE and is highly regarded as a facilitating A level choice.
+Geography is increasingly popular as a choice at GCSE and many of our students go on to study geography at A-level.
 Students tell us that they enjoy their geography and perceive it as an area in which they can succeed.

 |Board||OCR Specification B (Geography for Enquiring Minds)|